pulzze/autoflow-documentation/docs/ids/action-data-binary-64-encode/fields/data.md

-DEncodes a binary into a base 64 encoded string
+Encodes a binary into a base 64 encoded string